How to Add a Drop-down Navigation Menu in Squarespace

 Another key to successful implementation of drop-down menus is to limit the number of options to choose from.
 We recommend staying between 5 to 8 items in a drop-down menu.
 Any more than that number is harder to digest.

 If you have a lot of items, consider using a mega menu.
-You have seen it many times on retailer websites, e.g. when you shop for clothes.
+You have seen it many times on retailer websites, e.g., when you shop for clothes.
 It is easier to navigate and looks better than just a regular (insanely long) drop-down.
-We will explain how to add a mega menu to your Squarespace website in this blog too.
+We will explain how to add a mega menu to your Squarespace website in this blog, too.

-squarespace add drop down menu
+squarespace drop down menu example

 If you decide to rename the folder later on, simply click the gear icon next to it.
 You will be able to change the Page title, Navigation title, and URL slug there.